Focus on Flash, Sydney Photography Workshop

 Time: 9 am to 1 pm on selected Sundays.
 Please arrive 15 minutes before the workshop to ensure we start on time

-Meeting point:: Please meet at 'Badde Manners' Cafe 1/37 Glebe Point Rd Glebe.
+Meeting point:: Please meet at Naya Cafe 35 Glebe Point Rd Glebe.

-Transport: Buses run continually along Parramatta rd. from Central Station and from Western Sydney.
-Unlimited free parking is available on Parramatta rd outside The University of Sydney.
-A short walk to Glebe point Rd.
+Transport: Buses run continually along Parramatta Rd, from Central Station and from Western Sydney.
+Unlimited free parking is available on Parramatta rd outside The University of Sydney and is a short walk to Glebe point Rd.

 What should I bring?

-- a digital SLR camera or compact camera with manual settings and a built-in flash.
+- a digital SLR camera and an external flash (speed lite).
 Please make sure you also bring the user’s manual

 - a lens hood if you have one